 You can mix then repair materials together into a quick-hardening solution that makes for quick and simple exterior fiberglass repairs.

-- Foam Insulation
+8. Foam Insulation

-You can purchase foam insulation in most automotive repair stores, and you can even buy it online as well.
 Foam insulation expands within the repair to provide insulation for the damaged piece of your vehicle.
 It expands and dries quickly to hold the repaired pieces together, after the repair.

-Step by Step Guide
+Step by Step Guide to Repair

 Now that you guys have all of your materials, tools, and safety gear together, it is time to get started with your repair.

-- Inspect and identify the problem
+1. Inspect and Identify the Problem

-The first step in starting the process of repairing a fiberglass exterior is to inspect the problem.
 Before you start with anything, you want to make sure that you confirm where the exterior fiberglass damage is, so you know how much damage has been done.
 Taking a quick look at the outside damage can give you a better idea of how much insulation, filler, and even paint you are going to need to complete your repair.

 Since fiberglass can irritate your eyes, skin, mouth, nose, and respiratory system, this is where all for our safety gear and equipment are going to come into play.